- Importing a Vehicle into the United States

 If you are importing a rare or classic car, then you may want to consider the container method.

-RoRo is affordable, but your vehicle will be exposed to the elements during shipping.
+RoRo is affordable, but your automobile will be exposed to the elements during shipping.
 This includes ocean water and any inclement weather that the ocean vessel encounters.
 For this reason, RoRo transport may not be the best choice for high-end vehicles.

 As the name implies, this method involves securing your car into a steel shipping container.
 While container shipping is the most secure method for importing your vehicle, it is a bit more costly.
 This is because container shipping takes up more space on the transport vessel and creates additional work for the carrier.